Help

 ProblemPossible causeSolution

-SMTP login failedWrong username formatMust be your full email address
+SMTP login failedWrong username format, or incorrect passwordMust be your full email address, and the password you set during Auth-Email account authorization

 Handshake errorPrinter doesn’t support STARTTLSTry TLS/SSL on port 465

-Email doesn't arriveSpam filter or wrong recipientCheck spam folder or test with a different address
+Email doesn’t arriveSpam filter or wrong recipientCheck your spam folder or test with a different address

 • Auth-Email cannot access your account or your messages.